tipplerow/pepmhc/README.md

 # pepmhc
-Java API for peptide-MHC binding predictors
+Java API for the antigen processing pathway: from proteasomal cleavage to peptide-MHC binding.